tomgxz/Kraken/REPORT.md

 ## Evaluation

-Due to time contstraints, I have had to finish the first release of the project in it's current state.
+Due to time constraints, I have had to finish the project's first release in its current state.
 Although not fully functional, the project fulfils a large portion of the success criteria outlined in the Analysis section.

 ### Success Criteria